JakeMartinResearch/field-vs-lab-doses/README.md

 ```
 📂 field-vs-lab-doses/
 ├── 📂 fig/                                     # All figures associated with the project
 ├── 📂 mods/                                    # All statistical models associated with the project
 ├── 📄 field-vs-lab-doses-1.Rmd                 # R script used to tidy and combind all the databases
 ├── 📄 field-vs-lab-doses-2.Rmd                 # R script used for data analysis and visualisation
 ├── 📄 field-vs-lab-doses-3.Rmd                 # R script used for QA/QC sub-set sensitivity analysis
+├── 📄 martin-et-al-supplementary-file-2...html # Summary table for environmental occurrence
 └── 📄 index.html                               # A htlm knit of 'field-vs-lab-doses-2.Rmd' used as a git hub page
 ```

 ------------------------------------------------------------------------